 Also in 1983, Coleco released the Cabbage Patch Kids series of dolls which were wildly successful.
 In 1986, they introduced an ALF plush based on the furry alien character who had his own television series at the time, as well as a talking version and a cassette-playing "Talking Alf" doll.
 The staggering success of the dolls could not stem the tide of red ink that had begun with the launch of the Adam computer.
 In 1988, the company filed for bankruptcy.

-What's your 'Coleco' worth?
-Here are some recently sold items (USA):
+What's your Coleco worth in 2021?
+Here are some recently sold items.